-There are boundaries to a personage, but not to a Person.
+There are boundaries to a personage, but not a person.

 The former is centered in an atomized place it calls Here, and a razor-thin moment it calls Now –two axes that meet like a cross where the personage is nailed to a point in linear time-space.